riidefi/RiiStudio/source/szs/README.md

 # szs
-szs is a WIP crate for compressing and decompressing SZS formats used in the Nintendo GameCube and Wii games.
+szs is a WIP crate for compressing and decompressing SZS files (Yaz0 encoding) used in the Nintendo GameCube and Wii games.
 The library provides C bindings, making it useful in both Rust and C/C++ based projects.

-Warning: The library is not currently in a fully functional state.
+##### Warning: The library is not currently in a fully functional state.
 Use at your own risk.
 0.1.0 will start the release series.
-Warning: These algorithms are currently implemented in **the C programming language**, and not in Rust.
+##### Warning: These algorithms are currently implemented in **the C programming language**, and not in Rust.
 While they have been rigorously validated, please use at your own risk.
 A Rust rewrite is planned.

-#### Algorithms
+### Algorithms
-- Boyer-moore-horspool (1:1 matching source files--relevant for decompilation projects)
+- Boyer-moore-horspool (Reverse engineered.
+1:1 matching source files--relevant for decompilation projects)
 - SP
-- CTGP (1:1 matching)
+- CTGP (Reverse engineered.
+1:1 matching)
 - Worst case
-- Haroohie (credit @Gericom)
+- Haroohie (credit @Gericom, adapted from MarioKartToolbox)
+- CTLib (credit @narahiero, adapted from CTLib)

 ### Stats
 **Task: Compress N64 Bowser Castle** (Source filesize: 2,574,368)